 Below are examples of how 3D tissue performance is dependent on ECM and attachment factor composition:

-Research over recent years has led to optimal conditions for in vitro/ex vivo work with cell cultures.
+Research has led to optimal conditions for in vitro/ex vivo work with cell cultures.
 The growing dilemma of complications with in vivo protocols on one hand and in vitro derived artifacts on the other hand have brought about the need for a research platform that would be reliable, resemble in vivo conditions, and allow rapid research under controlled conditions.
 Due to excellent academic and clinical research, and the responsiveness of the life science industry, some state-ofthe- art models exist today for growing cells in three-dimensional engineered tissues.
 Although some tissue types are yet to be successfully reproduced in vitro and one cannot fully mimic the complex cell types and processes intercalated in vivo, engineered 3D tissues have potential in the clinical diagnosis and treatment fields.

 To continue reading please sign in or create an account.Don't Have An Account?